Bacup Borough F.C.: History

 Bacup returned to the Lancashire Combination after World War II, and won the league in 1946–47.
 When it was expanded to a second division in 1947, they were placed in Division One, but were relegated to Division Two at the end of the 1948–49 season, which saw them finish bottom of the table.
 Despite only finishing sixth in 1954–55, the club was promoted back to Division One, where they remained until the league reverted to a single division in 1968.
 They were runners-up in 1972–73.
 In 1982 the Lancashire Combination merged with the Cheshire County League to form the North West Counties League, with Bacup placed in Division Three.
 When the division was abolished in 1987, they were moved into Division Two.
 The 1989–90 saw the club claim the runners-up position, earning promotion to Division One, where they remained until being relegated at the end of the 1994–95 season.

 After winning Division Two in 2002–03, Bacup were promoted back to Division One, which was renamed the Premier Division in 2008.
 The 2003–04 season saw the club win the League Challenge Cup, beating Newcastle Town 3–0 in the final held at Haig Avenue in Southport.
 In 2011–12 they won the League Challenge Cup again with a 5–0 victory over Maine Road.
 In 2013 the club was renamed Bacup & Rossendale Borough after nearby Rossendale United folded, They went on to finish second-from-bottom of the table in North West Counties League, but were reprieved from relegation after Kidsgrove Athletic were reprieved from relegation in the division above.
 However, the following season they finished in the same position, and were relegated.
 At the end of the season the club were renamed Bacup Borough again.

+The 2015–16 season saw Bacup finish fifth in Division One, qualifying for the promotion play-offs.
+After beating Stockport Town 2–0 in the semi-finals, they lost 2–0 to Barnton in the final.
+When the division was split in 2018, the club were placed in Division One North.
+In 2022–23 they won the Division One Challenge Cup, defeating Ellesmere Rangers 2–0 in the final.
+The club retained the cup the following season, beating Wythenshawe Town 2–1 in the final.